Painkiller (video game): Plot

 Samael appears, congratulating Daniel for his success and informs him his task is done.
 Now he may proceed to Heaven and reunite with Catherine.
 But Daniel refuses, knowing that it is not over yet, "not even close" to use his words.
 He also knows that it would be only a matter of time before Lucifer can fledge a new and massive enough army, but the next time would be far worse.
 He decides to go after them, but Samael tries to make him reconsider, for if Daniel goes to Hell, there will be no escaping from there.
 Daniel turns down the offer once more and asks that Catherine be told not to wait for him, for he will not be coming.
 Samael gives in and shows him the direction to the gates of Hell, warning that they are protected from the inside by the most elite of the demonic forces for the purpose of keeping the souls of those who are damned within Hell.

 Daniel eventually emerges in Hell, a twisted landscape made of torn fragments from various wars throughout human history (a play on the phrase "War Is Hell").
 After vanquishing enough souls of the damned, most of which are recognizable as foes he has defeated, he confronts Lucifer in Demon Mode and kills him, rescuing Eve in the process, who has been rendered unconscious.
 After killing Lucifer, Alastor reappears before him, with hordes of demons around him.
 Daniel learns that he did not really kill Alastor as he could only be defeated in Hell.
 With Lucifer gone, the position of Hell's ruler is open.
 Alastor has already taken it and announced his ultimatum.
 He leaves Daniel to the mercy of the demons around him, who eagerly accepts the challenge.
 The game ends with Daniel defending himself against the never-ending hordes.

 If the game is finished in Trauma (the hardest difficulty in the game), an extra ending is presented.
 Daniel is now finally able to go to Heaven and reunite with Catherine.

 Release

 The Special Edition release is a budget version of the game.
 It includes only 12 of the 24 levels in the full game, no full-motion videos, and no multiplayer mode.
 It does, however, show its award-winning features on the front case like PC Gaming World Game of the Year, Game Informer game of the month and GameSpy's editor's choice.

 The Gold/Black Edition combines the Battle Out of Hell expansion with the original game onto a single disc.
-It also features mapping and editing tools, a limited edition Penny Arcade poster, a making-of movie, and behind the scenes interviews, and the latest patch which adds new features to the game and bring its quality up to competition standard (see below).
+It also features mapping and editing tools, a limited edition Penny Arcade poster, a making-of movie, and behind the scenes interviews, and the latest patch which adds new features to the game and brings its quality up to competition standard (see below).
 The technical difference is that the Gold Edition has the game over six CDs, while the Black Edition has the game on DVD.